knative-extensions/reconciler-test/README.md

 step can be composed and shared in downstream features.

-Features have several phases that can be registered, each phase is executed in order, but there are no order guarantees in phases that are equal.
-If struct ordering is required it is recommended to break that into an independent feature that is tested on an environment in order required.
+Features have several phases that can be registered, each phase is executed in order, but there are no order guarantees for steps in the same phase.
+If strict ordering is required it is recommended to break that into an independent feature that is tested on an environment in order required.